eholland1520/twistcli-ado-pipeline/jenkins-example.md

-# Jenkins Pipeline with TwistCLI Image Scanning
+# Jenkins Pipeline with TwistCLI Image Analysis Sandbox
 The following document is provided as high level example of how to integrate Prisma Cloud TwistCLI into a Jenkins pipeline using a groovy script.

 #### Steps